[Q] What does VHS stand for?

 We may ask you to leave if it becomes a problem for some of our members.

 [Q] Can I use an open flame at the space?
 Torch, Pottery kiln, ect..

 [Q] Can I store my stuff at the space?

-[A] No. “Pack it in, pack it out” is one of our rules, but we have lockers available for rental.
+[A] Maybe.
+“Pack it in, pack it out” is one of our rules, but we have lockers available for rental.